 The only collection of Tynan’s star-studded profiles, selected and edited by his widow and biographer, Kathleen Tynan, with a foreword by Simon Callow.

-Kenneth Tynan – the 20th century’s most influential writer on theatre and performance – wrote profiles of many of the most significant performers and writers of his day.
+Kenneth Tynan was the 20th century’s most influential writer on theatre and performance.
+Over the course of his life he wrote a series of brilliant and incisive pen-portraits of many of the most significant performers and writers of his day.

 Amongst the fifty assembled here are profiles of actors such as Garbo, Bogart, Cagney, Olivier and Gielgud; the directors George Cukor, Peter Brook and Joan Littlewood; writers such as Bertolt Brecht, Arthur Miller and Tennessee Williams; and comedians as diverse as Mel Brooks, Eric Morecambe, W.C.
 Fields and Lenny Bruce.

 ‘We had thought to have seen the last of Tynan.
 Now, suddenly, a new volume appears: a collection of fifty profiles of the famous… More than a third of the pieces are new – at least in book form – which in itself is cause enough for dancing… One does not have to like theatre to cherish these pieces… It is a book to savour in small doses, the better to postpone the sadness of reaching its end’ Hugh Leonard